 - Empower students to take ownership of their learning

-- Foster hope, efficacy (belief in themselves) and a culture of learning
+- Foster hope, efficacy (belief in themselves), and a culture of learning

 Research is clear that traditional letter grades signal the end of learning by suggesting that a particular subject is mastered or completed, but learning is actually a continuous process.
-The use of Proficiency Scales will allow teachers to share where a student is currently at in their learning, as well as where they are going next.
-This model fosters a growth mindset for students, the empowering confidence that our abilities will continue to develop with hard work, effort and determination.
+The use of Proficiency levels will allow teachers to share where a student is currently at in their learning, as well as where they are going next.
+This model fosters a growth mindset for students, the empowering confidence that our abilities will continue to develop with hard work, effort, and determination.

-Proficiency Scales, as seen below, describe student learning based on widely held expectations for the grade level and time of year.
+Proficiency levels, as seen below, describe student learning based on widely held expectations for the grade level and time of year.
 Proficiency Scales, and the language of ‘Emerging’, ‘Developing’, ‘Proficient’, and ‘Extending’, will be used to describe student progress in all subject areas within a model of communicating student strengths, areas for growth, and ways to support learning at home and at school.
 This is the proficiency scale currently being used by the BC Ministry of Education.

 Key Findings of Research:

 - Grades tend to diminish students’ interest in whatever they’re learning.

 - Grades create a preference for the easiest possible task.

 - Grades tend to reduce the quality of students’ thinking.